 In that tournament I was a little out of my element.
 What I mean by that is I was using 6 pound test line on light tackle.
 I found a big school of smallmouth on a shallow sandy hump in the middle of a grass flat.
 I had to keep my boat way back and make long casts to them so i didn’t spook them.

 I was drop shotting a Yum warning shot on a Fitzgerald rods 6’9 medium Vursa series rod.
 One of the main keys to my success in that event was constantly rotating the colors out to give the fish something new to look at to keep the bite going.

 Who are your sponsors?

-I represent Yum, Booyah, Ardent Reels, Fitzgerald Rods, Vicious Fishing, Woo Tungsten, Hintze Belts, and MDS HVAC.
+I represent Yum, Booyah, Ardent Outdoors, Fitzgerald Rods, Vicious Fishing, Woo Tungsten, Hintze Belts, and MDS HVAC.
 I am very proud to have the opportunity to represent these great companies along my journey.

 What are 5 pieces of advice you have for other Northeastern anglers who want to go on the journey as well?

 If you plan to take the professional fishing route here are a few pieces of advice of love to give to you.

 1. It would be wise to take classes in marketing and public speaking.
 In order to make it in this sport, you need to be a good salesman and need to know how to wheel and deal with sponsors.
 Also it helps to be very social and a good public speaker.